garrentmh/100-days-of-code/log.md

 ***Day 10: January 18, 2023***

-Today's Progress: Learnt Margin in children, position relative, absolute and fixed, self-align
+Today's Progress: Learnt Margin in children, position relative, absolute and fixed, self-align.
+For Javasript side is more like creating a page for collecting emails, setTimeout, HTML on <form>, <button>

 Thoughts: Realised that my display:flex concept is not as strong as I thought.
 For now, let's move on and learnt along the way and get into JS.